tslearn-team/tslearn/README.md

 * A `metrics` module provides:
   * Dynamic Time Warping (DTW) (derived from `cydtw` code)
   * LB_Keogh
-  * Locally-Regularized DTW
   * Global Alignment Kernel
 * A domain adaptation for time series module named `adaptation` contains:
-  * a method for (LR-)DTW-based non linear resampling that was previously released in `dtw_resample` repo
+  * a method for DTW-based non linear resampling that was previously released in `dtw_resample` repo
 * A `neighbors` module includes nearest neighbor algorithms to be used with time series
 * A `clustering` module includes the following time series clustering algorithms:
   * Standard Euclidean k-means (with adequate array reshaping done for you)